ZhiwenZhong/zhiwenzhong.github.io/README.md

 •	Harvested the hippocampus cells on day 7.
 Observed in ZEISS LSM 710 confocal laser scanning microscope and found co-localization in AIS where ankyrin-G exists as a marker;

 •	Co-localization also existed in HeLa cells.
-HCFC2 form fibers in cytoplasm overlapped with TRIM46 while only expressed in nuclear when transfected alone.
+HCFC2 form fibres in cytoplasm overlapped with TRIM46 while only expressed in nuclear when transfected alone.

 **[04/2018] Use Yeast Two-hybrid to Screen Protein that Can Bind with TRIM46**